twocentstudios/twocentstudios.github.com/_posts/2024-05-08-investigating-tsurukame-macos-bug.markdown

 (BOOL)[textField.selectedTextRange isEmpty] == NO
 ```

+{% caption_img /images/tsurukame-bug-05.png Using Xcode's conditional breakpoint functionality to ignore the many irrelevant calls to this method. %}

 Note: when I used `false` instead of `NO` the breakpoint would always catch no matter what.

 I build and run the app, submit a reading answer, then immediately start typing.
 The breakpoint triggers!